MicrosoftDocs/bot-docs/articles/language-generation/language-generation-structured-response-template.md

 - card definition
 - [chatdown][1] style constructs

 [Bot Framework activity][2] includes several customizable fields.
-Below are the most widely used properties that should be configurable via an Activity template definition:
+The properties shown below are the most used  and are configurable via an Activity template definition:

 | Property          | Use case                                                                                                                          |
 |-------------------|-----------------------------------------------------------------------------------------------------------------------------------|